lingchingteng/perp-arbitrageur/README.md

 # Set this to your FTX subacount name only if you're using a FTX subaccount
 # FTX_SUBACCOUNT=YOUR_FTX_SUBACCOUNT_NAME
 ```
-⚠️ **Note** ⚠️ the node endpoint defined in `.env.production` must point to an xDai node.
-By default, xDai's [official endpoint](https://www.xdaichain.com/for-developers/developer-resources#json-rpc-endpoints) is used. **However, public WSS endpoints have become unreliable in recent weeks.** You are recommended to use your own node, [Quiknode](https://www.quiknode.io/), or look at [other options](https://www.xdaichain.com/for-developers/developer-resources#json-rpc-endpoints).
-Ethereum nodes such as **Infura or Alchemy will not work**.

 Edit the trading parameters in `src/configs.ts`: